LloydTran97/LloydTran97/README.md

 - 📫 How to reach me: Telegram : @LLoyd0506
                       Twitter : @LLoyd_050611
 - 😄 Pronouns: Minion
-- ⚡ Fun fact: I just started learing how to code about on 1/1/2024 So yeah it'll be a geart journey
+- ⚡ Fun fact: I just started learing how to code on 1/1/2024 So yeah it'll be a great journey

 <!---
 LloydTran97/LloydTran97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.